Russia faces sanctions as Putin orders troops into Ukraine

-WASHINGTON - The United States warned on Tuesday (Feb 22) that the movement of troops ordered by Russian President Vladimir Putin into two breakaway regions of Ukraine was the "beginning of an invasion" and said it would shortly announce more severe sanctions.
+The United States warned yesterday that the movement of troops ordered by Russian President Vladimir Putin into two breakaway regions of Ukraine was the "beginning of an invasion" and said it would shortly announce more severe sanctions.

 Its harder stance came as Western leaders, with hopes dimming of a diplomatic solution, prepared to impose further punitive actions against Russia.